gk199/Run3-HCAL-LLP-Analysis/Run/Condor/README.md

 The virtual environment is set up based on the requirements file from the SWAN area where the DNN model was created:
 ```
 pip freeze > requirements.txt # in SWAN area

-conda create --name <env_name> --file requirements.txt
+conda create --name CondaDNNenv_py3pt9 python=3.9
+conda activate CondaDNNenv_py3pt9
+pip install -r requirements_minimal.txt
 ```
-In both November and March, had issues with the requirements.txt, as many package are not available (including tensorflow, keras, and uproot!).
-Instead used an approach of sourcing the LCG environment.
+In both November, had issues with the requirements.txt, as many package are not available (including tensorflow, keras, and uproot!).
+Instead in November, used an approach of sourcing the LCG environment.

 The environment name is choosen to be `CondaDNNenv`, and then scores are added with:
 ```